supminn/neoG_videoLibrary/ReadME.md

     * Search for videos
     * Add to playlist
     * Add to liked videos
-    * Filter based on category
+    * Filter based on channel/publisher

 2. Playlist functionality
     * Add video to playlist